 You need money to create money.

-This chapter is a sketch, by no means conclusive, of the financial assistance to small, medium and micro-sized enterprises (SMMEs) in the country, with an emphasis on those touching on the agricultural value chain.
+This page is a sketch, by no means conclusive, of the financial assistance to small, medium and micro-sized enterprises (SMMEs) in the country, with an emphasis on those touching on the agricultural value chain.

-Instead of talking about creating five million jobs by , [government] should be saying we are going to create one million new enterprises by then – in other words one million new entrepreneurs with the freedom to do their own thing within an open, inclusive economy.
+Instead of talking about creating five million jobs … [government] should be saying we are going to create one million new enterprises by then – in other words one million new entrepreneurs with the freedom to do their own thing within an open, inclusive economy.
 If each of them hires on average four people, you have five million new jobs.

 Meanwhile, very few captains of industry are helping to expand the space and provide support for entrepreneurs.
 Educational institutions have not woken up to the fact that the game of work has changed and, as such, they are still educating their students for the job market that existed 50 years ago.